Louise Kirkby Lunn

-Louise Kirkby Lunn (8 November 1873 – 17 February 1930) was an English coloratura contralto (sometimes classified as a dramatic mezzo-soprano).
+Louise Kirkby Lunn (8 November 1873 – 17 February 1930) was an English contralto (sometimes classified as a dramatic mezzo-soprano).
 Born into a working-class family in Manchester, She appeared in many French and Italian operas, but was best known as a Wagnerian.
 In addition to many appearances at the Royal Opera House, Covent Garden, London, she was seen frequently at the Metropolitan Opera, New York in the early years of the 20th century.
 She died in London, aged 56.

 Life and career

 Early years

 Kirkby Lunn was born Louisa Baker in Manchester on 8 November 1872, the daughter of William Henry Baker (1839–1893) an iron moulder, and his wife, Mary Elizabeth, née Kirkby (1839–1922), a confectioner.
 She was trained as a dressmaker, but took singing lessons with the choirmaster of her local church, and in 1890 she obtained a place at the Royal College of Music (RCM) in London and studied for three years with Albert Visetti.
 She adopted her stage name at that time.The following year, also under the baton of Stanford and the direction of Richard Temple, she played the Marquise de Montcontour in Delibes' Le roi l'a dit at the Prince of Wales's Theatre.
 During her time at the RCM she also studied for some time with Jacques Bouhy in Paris.

 In 1895 Kirkby Lunn appeared in the first season of promenade concerts for Henry Wood, singing songs by J. L. Hatton and Arthur Sullivan.
 In March 1896 she made her professional operatic début as Nora in Stanford's Shamus O'Brien at the Opera Comique, London, again under Wood, a production that ran for 100 nights.